 You may think, life is non-fiction and fiction is a way to escape that often grinding daily existence.
 Well, to be fair, there is a very startling similarity between fiction and non-fiction.
 Fiction is often compelling because of how colorful the settings and characters can be.
 But in non-fiction, that can also be true.
 You may say you like fiction because what you're reading you may be convinced couldn't really happen.

 Truth is, anything is possible.
 Nothing is truly impossible, only astronomically improbable.
 So when you hear "nothing is impossible" it's not false, but it's only a half-truth.
 No fiction is totally made up.
-Fiction is, at the very least, a half-truth.
+Fiction is always based in some bit of truth.
 We integrate plenty of fiction into our own lives.
-Say you're telling someone a "real-life" story and you don't have your facts straight.
-It's not completely true, so guess what?
+If you tell someone a "real-life" story, and don't have your facts straight, it's not completely true.
+So, guess what?
 It's fiction.

-So am I saying that life is just a world of half-truths with more fiction than fact?
-No, but in my daily life, it sometimes certainly seems that way.
+Am I saying that life is just a world of part-truths with more fiction than fact?
+Not exactly.
+But, daily life sometimes can seem that way.
 Many people I see function in such a way.
 We live in a world full of so many possible avenues of escapism.
 As soon as we step outside of what is considered "serious" there is a lot of grey area that you can play with.
 This is the writer's playground.

 There are cold hard facts of life that need to be accounted for, yes.
-But what if we play around a bit and pretend that these cold hard facts were instead fiction?
+But, what if we play around a bit and pretend that these cold hard facts were instead fiction?
 How do you rearrange things in such a way to make them more interesting?
 It's all about making your reader look at things from a different perspective.
 From a certain perspective, all of our lives are just a fiction that we create in our own minds.
-Perspective is the key word here.

 Hire Lyn & Rich!